FernandoBrino/api-rest-fastify/README.md

-# Fastify REST API
+# Mãos Entrelaçadas REST API

-This is a RESTful API developed using [Fastify](https://fastify.dev), aiming for learning purposes of the microframework.
+This is a RESTful API developed using [NestJS](https://nestjs.com), aiming help the NGO "Mãos Entrelaçadas";

 ## Description

-The Fastify REST API is a simple application that provides endpoints to interact with resources in a specific domain.
-It utilizes the Fastify framework, known for its high performance and efficiency in processing HTTP requests, while maintaining TypeScript and ESM consistently.
+The Mãos Entrelaçadas REST API is a final paper to Systems analysis and development course, aiming help the NGO "Mãos Entrelaçadas" collect funds, implements technology stronger and reach more people with this same technology.
+It utilizes the NestJS framework, a progressive Node.js framework for building efficient, reliable and scalable server-side applications.

 ## Resources

 The API offers the following resources:

-- **Transactions**: Management of transactions with basic operations such as creating a transaction, listing all transactions, retrieving a single transaction, and obtaining a total summary of the debited and credited values of the account.
-All actions are isolated between users, allowing access to only their own transaction information.
+- **Auth**: Login with user.
+- **Announcements**: Management of announcements such as creating, listing, updating and deleting.
+- **Events**: Managemet of events such as creating, listing, updating, deleting and sign an user to a specific event.
+- **Genders**: Management of genders such as creating, listing and deleting.
+- **User**: Management of users such as creating, listing, updating, deleting and get all events signed by the user.
 ## Installation

 Follow the instructions below to set up and run the project on your local environment: